ITIS-3200-Group-19/3200-semester-project/README.md

 - Check that you have npm (cmd: `npm -v`) (typically installed with Node.js)
 - Make sure you also install MySQL workbench and import the databases for them too as without them, the system won't function correctly
 - The two databases are in the database_source folder
+- Make sure your MySQL workbench is also set up the same way as what was said in the database.js file in the backend/server folder

 ### Running The Project: